ekkyarmandi/ekkyarmandi/README.md

 - Backend Development (using Python)
 - Desktop App (using Electron.js or PyQT)
 - Telegram Bot
-- Model Context Protocol (MCP) Server
+- Model Context Protocol (MCP) Server Development

 ## Contact Me
 Feel free to contact me at [me@ekky.dev](mailto:me@ekky.dev) if you found my profile interesting and fit with your project needs.